If you cook for just one or two people you might be wasting a lot of gas and electricity. Maria McCarthy road tests an energy-efficient alternative.

 My Remoska is on my worktop and it's there to stay!

-Compare gas prices - you could find a great fuel price deal in minutes Get a gas quote
+Compare gas & electricity deals - you could find a great deal in minutes Get an energy quote